Bella Thorne's New Horror Movie Is Here To Ruin Ride Shares For Us

 For many people (this writer included), ride sharing is a part of everyday life.
 It's no wonder that a horror film about what happens when it goes wrong is headed our way.
 Horror often plays on our fears of the unknown, so if you've ever had the paranoid thought that the person getting in an Uber Pool after you was a bonafide serial killer, well...this movie will do the opposite of calming those nerves.

-It's worth noting that, while Uber and Lyft both perform background checks on its drivers, it's other passengers who are the biggest question marks.
+It's worth noting that, while Uber does perform background checks on its drivers, its other passengers who are the biggest question marks.
 In reality, this kind of "stranger danger" isn't actually very different from sharing a bus or other mode of public transportation with a slew of unknown persons.
 Still, we're all extra vulnerable (or at least feel that way) when in the car with a bunch of strangers — and that concept just might make Ride the scariest flick of the year.

 Advertisement